PLANT SC 3500WT - Biotechnology in the Food & Wine Industries III

 Practical 3: The role of yeast in wine fermentation; focuses on determining how yeasts with different mating types effect fermentation properties of wine.
 All data are collated and analysed by students to prepare individual reports.
 Students are required to present the data as would be expected for a presentation at a conference.
 Communications skills, ability to analyse and critically evaluate how yeast type can alter the properties of wine are assessed in the report.

 Students will receive written feedback on each practical report submitted for assessment.

-Project Proposal: (30% of total course grade): “Developing Convincing Project Proposals”.
-This assessment task involves a peer-supported learning environment, where students learn to confidently critique scientific papers and discuss scientific methods, formulate questions and devise experiments to address specific questions, summarise the important knowledge and gaps in an area of global significance and effectively communicate in written form to produce a document of a professional standard.
-There is a formative peer feedback component in the Week 11 or 12 tutorial.
-Successful completion (on-time according to written instructions) together with self and peer-evaluation of contributions throughout the project will provide evidence of interpersonal and life-long learning skills such as time management.
+Research Project : (30% of total course grade): This assessment task involves a peer-supported learning environment, where students learn to confidently critique scientific papers and discuss scientific methods, formulate questions and devise experiments to address specific questions, summarise the important knowledge and gaps in an area of global significance and effectively communicate in written form to produce a document of a professional standard as would be expected by funding bodies.